AndreLucasTrevizan/node-api-crud/README.md

 ### Docker

 I used Docker to run the application, so you need to run on terminal "<strong>docker-composer up -d</strong>" inside the root directory where is the docker-compose.yml file.
-But first of all, check the ports of the application, I used the <strong>3000</strong> to the API Container and <strong>9603</strong> to the Database Container, you need this two ports open on your PC.
+But first of all, check the ports of the application, I used the <strong>3000</strong> to the API Container and <strong>9603</strong> to the Database Container, you need this two ports free on your PC.

 ### JWT